Enjoy A Beautiful Ryegrass Winter Lawn During The Best Months To Be Outdoors

 After seeding is complete, apply seed cover – such as SummerWinds’ Soil Conditioner & Seed Cover – or other organic mulch to lightly cover the seeds (do not use manure).
 This layer will help hide the grass seed from birds, and also keep the seeds moist between watering.
 Distribute the mulch evenly and to a depth of one-quarter inch over the entire seeded area.

 6. Water - Little Water Resources Required

 It is critical to keep the seed moist until it has germinated and developed a root system capable of picking up the water it needs to survive.
 Set your sprinklers to wet the entire lawn area lightly (2 to 3 minutes, or enough to wet the top 1-inch of soil) several times in the evening and early morning when evaporation rates are lowest to prevent the seeds from drying out.
 Water 3 to 5 times if you’re using a seed cover and 6 to 7 if not.
 Also watch for puddles of standing water which can float the seeds and expose them to the air, birds or drying temperatures, or wash them into low-lying areas and cause your winter lawn to grow unevenly.

 Once the seeds have germinated and the area has a noticeable tinge of green, you can cut watering back to once daily, and then once every other day.
 Do not mow your new lawn until the grass is at least three inches tall and remove the clippings after your first mowing.
-It can take up to two weeks before your winter lawn of ryegrass is ready, so be patient.
+It can take up to three weeks before your winter lawn of ryegrass is established, so be patient.
 Once it’s ready, it will be well worth the wait.

 7. Feed Your Lawn